 Information for Users of PAF

-Background.
 Incline Software received permission to use the .paf database created for PAF 3 by the LDS Church, and then engineered the enhancements to the database used later by PAF 4.
 With the release of PAF 5.x, more capabilities were given to the database and to the program.
 But through the years, Incline Software has continued to add new improvements, refinements and features to Ancestral Quest.
 A PAF user will feel like he has just obtained a major upgrade to PAF if he converts over to Ancestral Quest.
-Because AQ 12 can work directly with a PAF 5 database, you won't even have to convert your data.
+Because AQ can work directly with a PAF 5 database, you won't even have to convert your data.
+There are limitations on using a PAF database in AQ, however, and you can read about those on a special Frequently Asked Questions (FAQs) page.

-We present, here, a list of several major reasons why you may want to supplement your PAF program with Ancestral Quest 12, or replace PAF with AQ 12.
+We present here a list of several major reasons why you may want to supplement your PAF program with Ancestral Quest, or replace PAF with AQ.

-You may also want to view a comparison chart that identifies the enhanced features available in PAFWiz 2.0 and Ancestral Quest 12.
+You may also want to view a comparison chart that identifies the enhanced features available in Ancestral Quest (Be sure to click the button at the top of the chart to ‘Include PAF in Comparison’).

 Compare and Merge Databases